-Families and friends of are profoundly affected.
+Families and friends in particular are profoundly affected.
 Their attempts to help are met with denial and aggression; the abuse often comes at a huge and increasing financial cost; the stigma of addiction often results in denial or attempted cover ups; and the strain of not being able to help often results in anxiety and depression.